-What Catherine Horn, Ph.D., finds most rewarding about her work is how she can act on what she learns.
-As a professor and the executive director of the Institute for Education Policy and Research, University of Houston's state-authorized research center within the College of Education, she is in a unique position to both conduct research and shape policy.
+Catherine Horn, Ph.D., finds how she can apply what she learns to be the most rewarding feature of her work.
+As an interim dean of the College of Education, Moores Professor of Higher Education and the executive director of the Institute for Education Policy Research and Evaluation, University of Houston's state-authorized research center within the College of Education, she is in a unique position to both conduct research and shape policy.

 Horn began her career as a high school English teacher at North Side High in Houston's Independent School District.
 When she chose her career, she, like a true researcher, looked to evidence to guide her.
 "I grew up in a family of educators and social service providers.
 My career started just like my mom, paternal grandmother and great grandmother – as a teacher.
 My maternal grandmother was a nurse and grandfather a firefighter.
 I have multi-generational evidence of why and how strong serving professions are difference-making."